FrogGoose/Deep-learning-with-R/README.md

 MA
 May 7, 2018

-This project attempts to clusify handwritten digits from the MNIST dataset.
+This project attempts to clasify handwritten digits from the MNIST dataset.

 Load the package *keras*.